 Death Café is part of a worldwide movement whose goal is to “increase awareness of death with a view to helping people make the most out of their (finite) lives” (https://deathcafe.com/).

 AN INTERESTING DISCUSSION AT THE DEATH CAFE

-On January 26th I attended my first Death Cafe at Camp Alexandra in Crescent Beach.
+Last January I attended my first Death Cafe at Camp Alexandra in Crescent Beach.
 The evening discussion was facilitated by Neil Fernyhough, who runs the community programs.
 He spoke of the concept of Death Cafes and asked us to speak from our hearts.
 There were eight people attending, a collection of nurses, social workers, a lawyer and others.
 Sharing tea and treats we had a spirited and powerful discussion often punctuated by laughter and touching moments of sharing.
 We covered such topics as fear of death, euthanasia, organ donations, type of burial we would prefer and what we would want for our celebration of life or funeral.

 The concept of Death Cafes began in Switzerland in 2004.
 Bernard Crettaz, a sociologist felt there was a need for people to get together in a relaxed and comfortable setting and talk in an open and authentic way about death.
 Death seems to be the last taboo subject, and he believed it was time for it to “come out of the closet”.
 Jon Underwood, a British web maker liked the concept and began the first Death Cafe in Britain in 2010.
 Death Cafes have since spread to many countries in the world and are gaining in popularity.
 Jon Underwood says if we can get together to talk about death openly and honestly we can” say things in front of strangers which are really profound and beautiful”.